 Come to.. come back to Him.
 Get right with God today.. now is good!

 What will happen then?
-This will allow the "mystery of iniquity" to fully manifest, leading to the revelation of the man of lawlessness.
+Corruption really fast!
+This will allow the "mystery of iniquity" to fully manifest here, leading to far more open lawlessness.

-How does the restrainer work?
-The Holy Spirit a real Person working through the church, acts as a force holding back evil and lawlessness in the world.
+Again, how does the restrainer work?
+The Holy Spirit (a real Person) works through the church, living and telling God's Good News from the Bible.

-What happens when the restrainer is removed?
+What time is it when it happens that the Restrainer is removed?
 It's Rapture time.
 When the church is removed from the earth, the Holy Spirit's role in restraining lawlessness will end.

 * 1. Living as Salt and Light (see these verses in their context)